Stefan Frenz

 Versions beginning with V0177 support interface arrays, please adopt your runtime environment.

 I wrote a small compiler that translates some kind of java-subset into native code, either to run in an ia32 compliant protected mode or an amd64 compliant long mode.
 Furthermore you can produce code for a virtual machine with an unlimited amount of registers allowing almost write-once semantics for the used registers.
-Patrick Schmidt worked on an emulator for this machine, and also he helped to set up the backend for an Atmel ATmega microcontroller, thank you very much. :-)
+Patrick Schmidt worked on an emulator for this machine, and also he helped to set up the backend for Atmel ATmega microcontrollers, thank you very much!
+Since version 180 there also exists a backend for ARM7 processors like LPC2103.

 There is a set of slides containing a short overview used at an invited speech on March 17th 2008.